Stay up to date with notifications from The Independent

 As many as 27,000 children are thought to be at risk of exploitation by criminal gangs (Getty)

 “He locked himself in his room and wouldn’t come out.
-If we had to go somewhere we’d have to invite family to watch him as we were worried he’d hurt himself.”
+If we had to go somewhere, we’d have to invite family to watch him as we were worried he’d hurt himself.”

-Thankfully, Ben was helped by services, who worked hard to build a trusted and safe relationship with him.
+Thankfully, Ben was helped by the support services, who worked hard to build a trusted and safe relationship with him.
 More than 18 months on, he’s completely turned his life around.
 “It’s such a joy, I can’t tell you,” Harriet explains.

-“He’s totally focussed on his fitness, he’s got an apprenticeship in mechatronics, he wants to work in renewable energy.
+“He’s totally focused on his fitness, he’s got an apprenticeship in mechatronics, he wants to work in renewable energy.
 He’s a bright kid.
 Our relationship now is brilliant.
 He wants to come everywhere with us.
 It’s almost like he’s a bit too perfect,” she laughs.

 Tom says their outlook on parenting has also changed.
-“I’m ashamed to say that, before it happened to us, I might have looked at some of those children involved in anti-social behaviour like Ben was and thought, that must be because of something at home.”
+“I’m ashamed to say that, before it happened to us, I might have looked at some of those children involved in antisocial behaviour like Ben was, and thought, ‘That must be because of something at home.’”

 “We did everything that parents are supposed to do,” Harriet adds.
 “One of the biggest things is that we never in a million years thought our parenting wouldn’t be enough, and it wasn’t even coming close.
 No amount of parenting or love was enough during that moment in our lives.”